catka/m2gi-mobile/README.md

 ## Firestore Documents
 ### accountInfo
-An connected application user has an associated firebase user uid - this serves as the unique document Id for the accountInfo document.
+A connected user has an associated firebase user uid - this serves as the unique document Id for the accountInfo document.
 This document contains information specific to the connected user including their pseudonym (used to identify users when sharing), language and a profile photo url.

 The photo url is typically a link to a photo stored in the following locations: